 \section{Introduction}

-Black holes provide a practical environment for testing strong gravity, and are incredibly important theoretical tools for exploring General Relativity (GR).
-Schwarzschild (the most general spherically symmetric vacuum solution), Reissner-Nordstrom (spherically symmetric charged solution), Kerr (a rotating uncharged axially-symmetric solution), and Kerr-Newman (charged rotational spacetime solution), are black hole solutions in GR which have been studied in many literatures.
-All of them are isolated objects that barely influenced by theirs sometimes extreme environment, theirs only possible response being to grow by accretion.
-Among of these solutions the Kerr-Newman family is generally solution than other solutions.
-These black holes give us our prototypical black holes in four dimensions in which these are parameterized simply by mass ($M$), charge ($Q$) and angular momentum ($J $).
-However, there are other black hole solutions with interesting properties.
-One of interesting exact black hole solutions is related to the $ C$-metric \cite{Cmetric1,Cmetric2,Cmetric3,Cmetric4,Cmetric5,Cmetric6}, which represents an accelerating black hole.
-This black hole has a conical deficit angle along one polar axis which provides the force driving the acceleration.
-The conical singularity pulling the black hole can be replaced by a cosmic string \cite{Gregory}, or a magnetic flux tube \cite{Dowker}, and one can imagine that something similar to the $C$-metric with its distorted horizon could describe a black hole which has been accelerated by an interaction with a local cosmological medium.
+Black holes provide practical environments for testing strong gravity.
+They are one of incredibly important theoretical tools for exploring General Relativity (GR).
+In this regard, some of black hole solutions such as Schwarzschild, Reissner-N\"{o}rdstrom, Kerr, and Kerr-Newman black holes have been studied in literature.
+Among of these solutions, Kerr-Newman black hole is the most general solution.
+This black hole is characterized by mass ($M$), charge ($Q$) and angular momentum ($J$).
+However, there is another black hole with interesting properties which is called accelerating black hole.
+The accelerating black hole solution is extracted from $C$ -metric \cite{Cmetric1,Cmetric2,Cmetric3,Cmetric4,Cmetric5,Cmetric6}.
+This black hole has a conical deficit angle along one polar axis which provides the force driving acceleration.
+Conical singularity pulling the black hole can be replaced by a cosmic string \cite{Gregory}, or a magnetic flux tube \cite{Dowker}, and one can imagine that something similar to the $C$-metric with its distorted horizon could describe a black hole which has been accelerated by an interaction with a local cosmological medium.

-The study of accelerating black holes motivated by some reasons.
-The first reason, these black holes are described by C-metrics \cite {Cmetric1,Cmetric2,Cmetric3,Cmetric4,Cmetric5,Cmetric6}, which have an uncommon asymptotic behavior.
-In other words, their asymptotical behavior depend on the various parameter such as the parameter of acceleration, electrical charge, angular coordinate and the cosmological constant, which lead to accelerating horizon and complicate the asymptotic structure.
-The second reason, the accelerating black holes present at least one non-removable conical singularity on the azimuthal axis of symmetry, both in the rotating and in the static case.
+There are other reasons for the study of the accelerating black hole.
+The first reason is related to this fact that the accelerating black hole is described by $C$-metric \cite {Cmetric1,Cmetric2,Cmetric3,Cmetric4,Cmetric5,Cmetric6}, which has uncommon asymptotic behavior.
+In other words, its asymptotic behavior depends on various parameters such as the acceleration parameter, electrical charge, angular coordinate and the cosmological constant which lead to accelerating horizon and complicate the asymptotic structure.
+The second reason, the accelerating black hole presents at least one non-removable conical singularity on the azimuthal axis of symmetry, both in the rotating and static cases.